Data source: SQL

 print_r($data);

-Will give a result like this:
+Will produce a result similar to:

 Array